rolemgalvez/IfStatementBasic/README.md

 # If Statement Basic
-A solution containing .NET 6 projects about the basic usage of if else statement.
+A solution containing .NET 6 projects about the basic usage of if statement.

 ## Purpose
-- Practice using `if else` statement
+- Practice using `if` statement